nlbdotdev/map-builder/README.md

-# Tabletop Atmospheres
+# Map Builder

-Tabletop Atmospheres is a WIP web application that allows users to build their maps with customized locations.
-Currently users can only add nodes and move them, but more are planned.
+Map Builder is a web application that allows users to build maps with customized locations.
+Currently users can add nodes, rename, and move them.
+MB is built with JS, HTML, CSS, and JQuery.

 ## Features